-The New York City metropolitan area's price inflation, as represented by the Consumer Price Index for All Urban Consumers ("CPI-U"), was slightly higher than the national average in the fourth quarter of 2015 with the metropolitan area index increasing 0.6% while the national index increased 0.5%.
-A 17.6% fall in the regional price of energy products, along with a 14.9% national decline, significantly inhibited overall inflation.
-In the metropolitan area, the CPI-U exclusive of energy products increased by 1.9%; nationally, inflation exclusive of energy prices increased 1.7%.
-Consistent with the fall in overall energy prices, the spot price for New York Harbor conventional gasoline fell by 35.2% from an average price of \$2.082 (whole dollars) to an average of \$1.350 (whole dollars) per gallon between the fourth quarters of 2014 and 2015.
+The New York City metropolitan area's price inflation, as represented by the Consumer Price Index for All Urban Consumers ("CPI-U"), was lower than the national average in the first quarter of 2016, with the metropolitan area index increasing 0.7% while the national index increased 1.1%, when compared with the first quarter of 2015.
+A 14.4% fall in the regional price of energy products, along with a 10.6% national decline, significantly inhibited overall inflation.
+In the metropolitan area, the CPI-U exclusive of energy products increased by 1.7%; nationally, inflation exclusive of energy prices increased 2.0%.
+Consistent with the fall in overall energy prices, the spot price for New York Harbor conventional gasoline fell by 26.8% from an average price of \$1.538 to an average of \$1.127 per gallon between the first quarters of 2015 and 2016.

-In December 2015, the Federal Open Market Committee ("FOMC") announced it would raise its target for the Federal Funds rate to the range of 0.25% to 0.50%, its first increase in the Federal Funds rate since the target was lowered to a range of 0% to 0.25% in late 2008 when the financial and housing crises first deepened.
-In announcing its decision, the FOMC cited recent evidence that economic activity has been expanding at a moderate rate.
-Household spending and business fixed investment have been increasing, and the housing sector has further improved.
-While net exports have been soft, a range of labor market indicators have shown further improvement, confirming that underutilization of labor resources has diminished since the early part of 2015, and inflation continues to run below the FOMC's long-term objective of 2.0%.
+Citing evidence that economic activity had been expanding at a moderate rate, the Federal Open Market Committee ("FOMC") in December 2015 announced it would raise its target for the Federal Funds rate to the range of 0.25% to 0.50%, its first increase in the Federal Funds rate since the target was lowered to a range of 0% to 0.25% in late 2008 when the financial and housing crises first deepened.
+Since that increase, the FOMC has maintained the target range for the Federal Funds rate at 0.25% to 0.50%, maintaining an accommodative monetary policy stance, and thereby supporting further improvement in labor market conditions and a return to 2% inflation.

+As noted in the FOMC's April 27, 2016 policy release, recent information indicates that labor market conditions have further improved even as growth in economic activity appears to have slowed.
+While growth in household spending has moderated, households' real income has risen at a solid rate and consumer sentiment remains high.
+Since the beginning of the year, the housing sector has improved further, but business fixed investment and net exports have been soft; recent indicators also point to additional strengthening of the labor market.
+However, inflation has continued to run below the FOMC's 2% longer-run objective due to earlier declines in energy prices and fall pricing for non-energy imports.

 Consistent with its statutory mandate, the FOMC seeks to foster maximum employment and price stability.
-Given its judgement that there has been considerable improvement in labor market conditions and that it is reasonably confident that inflation will rise over the medium term to its 2.0% objective, and further recognizing the time necessary for policy actions to affect future economic outcomes, the FOMC raised the Federal Funds target rate.
 The FOMC expects that economic conditions will evolve in a manner that will warrant only gradual increases in the Federal Funds rate, and that in the near-term rates will remain below levels that are expected to prevail in the longer run.
 Additionally, the FOMC is maintaining its policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.
-By keeping its holdings of longer-term securities at sizable levels, the FOMC expects accommodative financial conditions to be maintained.
+The FOMC currently expects that economic activity will expand at a moderate rate and labor market indicators will continue to strengthen.
+Inflation is expected to remain low in the near term, in part because of earlier declines in energy prices, but rise to 2% over the medium term as the transitory effects of declines in energy and import prices dissipate and the labor market strengthens further.
+Against this backdrop, the FOMC has left unchanged the target range for the Federal Funds rate.